 - Saudi Arabia – Almost half a million websites are inaccessible, according to the CPJ.
 You specifically can’t view any web content that promotes or discusses cultural, societal, or spiritual subjects that are at odds with the Islamic perspective of the royal family.

-- Iran – In order to express yourself online, you first have to become licensed through the Ministry of Art and Culture.
+- Iran – To express yourself online, you first must become licensed through the Ministry of Art and Culture.
 Anyone who expresses sentiments that are in opposition to the mullahs in power are often threatened and imprisoned.

-- China – Although many US household products now say, “Made in China,” differences in the American and Chinese legal landscapes are clear with web control.
+- China – Although many US household products now say, “Made in China,” differences in the American and Chinese legal landscapes are apparent with web control.
 China has more strict and extensive censorship than any other nation, per CPJ analysis.
 Search filtration is used, as is direct removal of access to some websites.
 Any material the government determines is unsavory is deleted from state-controlled sites.
-One way in which China’s censorship is obvious is that any queries for content on Taiwanese independence or the violent events of Tiananmen Square are forwarded to sites promoting the regime.
+One way China’s censorship is blatant is that any queries for content on Taiwanese independence or the violent events of Tiananmen Square are forwarded to sites promoting the regime.

 - Syria – Anyone who blogs in a manner that might imperil the interests of the country’s leadership is criminalized.
 Internet cafés collect picture IDs and save usage information on all customers, which is then provided to government agents.

-- Tunisia – Internet service providers (ISPs) are instructed to send data on the IP’s and identifying characteristics of anyone who posts online.
-Anyone use the web must access it through a government hub.
-The state monitors and controls everything posted to the web and reads any email, as desired.
+- Tunisia – Internet service providers (ISPs) are instructed to send data on the IPs and identifying characteristics of anyone who posts online.
+Anyone using the web must access it through a government hub.
+The state monitors and controls everything posted on the web and reads any email, as desired.